MICROWAVE THERMAL ROCKETS

 Forms of propulsion organized by the main metrics of T/W ratio and Isp.
 Data points are actual engines, grouped by type.

 Thermal rockets bypass key limitations of traditional chemical rockets and in so doing are easily able to reach orbit using a single stage: A microwave or laser thermal propulsion system combines the specific impulse of a nuclear thermal rocket engine with the thrust to weight ratio of a conventional rocket engine, allowing the payload mass to be 3-12 times heavier for a given rocket.
 This direct effect can be shown using the rocket equation.
-Even more money is saved by using one propellant instead of two, and one stage instead of two to four stages.
+More money is saved by using one propellant instead of two, and one stage instead of two to four stages.
 The combined effect is that the overall cost is 6-144 times cheaper than a conventional rocket, depending on the particular assumptions made.

 ORIGINS OF THE 4 MAIN TYPES OF DIRECTED ENERGY PROPULSION